Current tour dates follow:

 April 26 at Bing Concert Hall at Stanford University in Palo Alto, CA

-May 9-11 at the Scranton Cultural Center in Scranton, PA
+May 6-8 at the Mulroy Civic Center's Crouse Hinds Theater in Syracuse, NY May 9-11 at the Scranton Cultural Center in Scranton, PA

 An Evening With Patti LuPone and Mandy Patinkin, according to press notes, "reunites these Tony Award-winning virtuosos (and lifelong friends) for the first time since Evita.
 Much more than a concert, this is a unique musical love story told entirely through a masterful selection of the greatest songs ever written for the stage.
 Funny, passionate, intimate and utterly unforgettable, this is An Evening no fan of musical theatre — or of these two acclaimed performers — can afford to miss."